-The N-Methylhistamine, 24 Hour, Urine test contains 1 test.
+The N-Methylhistamine, 24 Hour, Urine test contains 1 test with 5 biomarkers.

 N-Methylhistamine, 24 Hour, Urine - Screening for and monitoring of mastocytosis and disorders of systemic mast-cell activation, such as anaphylaxis and other forms of severe systemic allergic reactions using 24-hour urine collection specimens.
 Monitoring therapeutic progress in conditions that are associated with secondary, localized, low-grade persistent, mast-cell proliferation and activation such as interstitial cystitis.

 While an average North American diet has no effect on urinary N-methylhistamine (NMH) levels, mild elevations (around 30%) may be observed on very histamine-rich diets.
 This problem is more pronounced if random-urine specimens are used and collected following a histamine-rich meal.
 NMH levels may be depressed in individuals who have an alteration in the histamine-N-methyl transferase gene, which encodes the enzyme that catalyzes NMH formation.
 This alteration results in an amino acid change that decreases the rate of NMH synthesis.
 When N-acetylcysteine is administered at levels sufficient to act as an antidote for the treatment of acetaminophen overdose, it may lead to falsely decreased creatinine results.